 I recently set myself the challenge to create a year-long bike tour around the USA that is optimised around the perfect cycling temperatures.
 I ended up spending way too much time geeking out on all of the details here, but what I’ve managed to create is pretty bloody cool (or rather, mild).

 My ‘perfect’ cycling temperature is around 72 degrees Fahrenheit (22 degrees C).
-This is a temperature that allows me to wear short sleeves while I ride with zero risk of overheating.
+This is a temperature that allows me to wear light clothing while I ride with zero risk of overheating.
 I can also typically pack a bit lighter, and get comfortable overnight sleeps in my tent too.

 It’s worth noting that this map is designed around the average maximum temperature per day, so you’ll find the overnight temperatures will still drop below 30 degrees F (-1 C) in many of the mountain and desert regions.

 The 12,679mi (20,286km) USA Bike Tour With Perfect Weather

 This route traverses 27 different states and averages: